Leadership Team

 Richard is Interim Executive Director of Place.
 He has led the development of EMCCA’s Strategic Framework and delivery plans since October 2023.
 Richard has worked in local government innovation and transformation for over 20 years, in both the public and private sectors.
 He was previously Interim Transformation Director with Nottingham City Council and before that Executive Director of Transformation and Resources at the London Borough of Haringey.
 In previous roles, Richard has worked in local government consultancy, established a social care support business, established and led a managed service for a large city council and led the turnaround of a number of council customer facing services.

-Interim Transport Lead
+Interim Transport Programme Director

 Peter Mann

-Peter joined the East Midlands devolution programme team in September 2023 as Interim Transport Lead, bringing 35 years of local government transport and highways experience including at senior level in Oxford, Oxfordshire, Bristol and at the West of England Combined Authority.
-He has now moved into the role of Interim Transport Programme Director at EMCCA to oversee, not just the establishment of the transport division at EMCCA but also the development of the regional transport strategy and investment programme.
+Peter joined the East Midlands devolution programme team in September 2023 as Interim Transport Lead, bringing 35 years of local government transport and highways experience, including at senior level in Oxford, Oxfordshire, Bristol and at the West of England Combined Authority.
+He has now moved into the role of Interim Transport Programme Director at EMCCA to oversee, not just the establishment of the transport division at EMCCA, but also the development of the regional transport strategy and investment programme.

 Skip to content